benjvi/terraform-provider-pks/docs/provider_configuration.md

 The following additional arguments are supported:

-* `target` - (Required) Hostname of the PKS API to connect to.
-Can also be passed to the provider with the `PKS_TARGET` shell environment variable.
+* `hostname` - (Required) Hostname of the PKS API to connect to.
+Can also be passed to the provider with the `PKS_HOSTNAME` shell environment variable.
 * `skip_ssl_validation` - (Optional) Default `false`.
 Can also be passed to the provider with the `PKS_SKIP_SSL_VALIDATION` shell environment variable.
 * `max_wait_min` - (Optional) Length of time (in minutes) that the provider will wait for PKS operations to complete.
 Default: 20.
 Can also be passed to the provider with the `PKS_MAX_WAIT_MIN` shell environment variable.
 * `wait_poll_interval_sec` - (Optional) Frequency of polling (in seconds) while waiting for PKS operations to complete.
 Default: 10.
 Can also be passed to the provider with the `PKS_WAIT_POLL_INTERVAL_SEC` shell environment variable.